Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Eureka Seven AO: If there's a plot point in the show, chances are there's fans crying this.

 Valvrave the Liberator: Haruto's berserker rages are written rather well, with good foreshadowing and build-up.
 It's established that, for some reason, his body is trying to do whatever it can to bite people and transfer his consciousness into them.
 That's all it's ever shown and implied to do.
 Then, in episode 10, it begins happening again, before he suddenly rapes Saki.

-Arguably the manga ending too with Takatsuki not wanting to transition and deciding to continue living as a girl.
-While it is Truth in Television fans saw the way Shimura wrote it, essentially randomly, to be full of Unfortunate Implication's and otherwise go against everything we had been shown prior.
+The manga ending too with Takatsuki not wanting to transition and deciding to continue living as a girl.
+While it is Truth in Television fans saw the way Shimura wrote it, essentially randomly, to be full of Unfortunate Implications and otherwise go against everything we had been shown prior.